nextania/.github/profile/README.md

 ## Hi there 👋

-Welcome to Nextflow.
-Our mission is to bring great useful and functional software to all.
+Welcome to Nextflow, bringing open-source, fast, and useful software to all.
 <!-- Helping the world be a better place -->

 ### Our projects